Wilms tumour (nephroblastoma)

 Doctors plan your child’s treatment in one of the UK's children’s cancer centres.
 Your child has most of their treatment in this specialist centre, but some care might take place at a hospital closer to home.

 Children's cancer centres have teams of specialists who know about Wilms tumours and the best way to treat them.
-Wilms tumour is curable in more than 9 out of 10 children (90%).
+Wilms tumour is curable in about 9 out of 10 children (about 90%).

 The main treatments include:

-In the UK and many other countries, children usually start treatment (chemotherapy) without a if the tumour looks like a Wilms tumour on the CT or MRI scan.
-The tumour will then be taken out after a few weeks (usually 4 weeks).
-After the tumour is taken out and looked at, further treatment decisions are then made about your child's treatment.
+In the UK and many other countries, children usually start treatment without having a if the tumour looks like a Wilms tumour on the CT or MRI scan.
+The first treatment is usually chemotherapy.
+After a few weeks (usually 4 weeks) your child has surgery to remove the tumour.
+The tumour is looked at under the microscope.
+Your child's doctor then makes decisions about further treatment.

-The specialist team plan treatment according to the type of Wilms tumour your child has.
+The specialist team plan treatment according to the type and stage of Wilms tumour your child has.
 A looks at the Wilms tumour cells under a microscope.
 This helps the team decide on the risk group for the tumour.
-This means if there is a low, medium or high risk of the cancer coming back after treatment.
+This means if there is a low, medium, or high risk of the cancer coming back after treatment.

 They will also look at:

 The first treatment your child is likely to have for Wilms tumour is chemotherapy.
-This helps to shrink the tumour and make it smaller.
-The aim of this is to make surgery easier.
+The aim is to shrink the tumour and make it smaller.
+This helps to make surgery easier.

 Most children with Wilms tumour have these chemotherapy drugs: